Update on Vaping Associated Lung Injury (VALI)

 Recent actions in Washington

 On March 11, the State Board of Health voted to extend the vitamin E acetate ban another 120 days.
-This applies to both marijuana and non-THC vapor products.
+This applies to both cannabis and non-THC vapor products.

-- Marijuana processors may incorporate in marijuana vapor products a characterizing flavor if the characterizing flavor is derived from botanical terpenes naturally occurring in the cannabis plant, regardless of source, and if the characterizing flavor mimics the terpene profile found in a cannabis plant.
+- Cannabis processors may incorporate in cannabis vapor products a characterizing flavor if the characterizing flavor is derived from botanical terpenes naturally occurring in the cannabis plant, regardless of source, and if the characterizing flavor mimics the terpene profile found in a cannabis plant.
 Characterizing flavors authorized under this section do not include any synthetic terpenes.

-- The Liquor and Cannabis Board is empowered to adopt rules regarding requirements for processors to submit under oath to the Department of Health a complete list of all constituent substances and the amount and sources thereof in each marijuana vapor product, including all additives, thickening agents, preservatives, compounds, and any other substance used in the production and processing of each marijuana vapor product.
+- The Liquor and Cannabis Board is empowered to adopt rules regarding requirements for processors to submit under oath to the Department of Health a complete list of all constituent substances and the amount and sources thereof in each cannabis vapor product, including all additives, thickening agents, preservatives, compounds, and any other substance used in the production and processing of each cannabis vapor product.

 LCB is planning future rule development on this topic as we explore the science, best practices, and best routes to continue to ensure public safety.
 We continue to look to our licensed community to put the safety and health of Washingtonians at the forefront of practices regarding ingredients in vapor products.

 - Three vapor product licenses for retailers, distributors, and delivery sellers.

 - Licensing fees that change for all tobacco retailers.